-The protons and neutrons form a dense nucleus and the electrons arrange themselves in bunches outside.
-Chemists define an element as a substance that cannot be broken down into simpler substances by chemical means.
+hemists define an element as a substance that cannot be

+broken down into simpler substances by chemical means.
 If we take an element and try a chemical reaction with it, it cannot become any LESS complicated.
 It can only become MORE complicated (it can form a compound, say, by bonding together with a bunch of other elements).
 Each element is made up of very, very, very tiny particles called atoms.
 In turn, the atoms are made of subatomic particles: protons, neutrons and electrons.
-All the atoms of a particular element have the same number of protons and electrons.
+All the nucleus and the atoms of a particular element have the same number of protons electrons arrange and electrons.
 The number of protons DEFINES the element.
 If the atoms have eight protons, the element is oxygen; if there are nine protons, it's fluorine and so on.
 The number of protons is called the atomic number.
 All the elements are listed in an arrangement called the periodic table in order of atomic number, starting with number 1, hydrogen (oxygen is number 8).